ekoeppen/CoreForthSE/README.md

 Forth Implementation
 ====================

-CoreForth is an indirect threaded Forth.
+CoreForth SE is a subroutine threaded Forth.
 Register r7 is holding the instruction pointer, register r6 is the return stack pointer, and the parameter stack is handled via register sp (r13).